yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 ## Batch Event

 Sometimes it is better to use batch events, for instance to improve network traffic.
 This is done by subscribing to the `BatchDataEventArrived` event.
 This event invokes a listener method that receives a batch of event data in one invocation.
-The different implementors of the `IEventListenerContainer` interface have their own logic of when to use batch events and when to use regular events.
+The different implementers of the `IEventListenerContainer` interface have their own logic of when to use batch events and when to use regular events.

 Here is a simple example of event subscription: